No need for mayo, these healthy avocado halves stuffed with tuna and jalapeño mix are seriously additive and takes 5 minutes to prepare!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork

 - 1 tablespoon liquid from the jar of jalapeños or vinegar

-- Cut the avocado in half lengthways, and remove the seed.
-Season each half with salt and pepper.
+- Cut 1 medium avocado in half lengthways, and remove the seed.
+Season with ⅛ teaspoon salt and a pinch pepper.

-- In a small bowl, break up the tuna with a fork.
-Add the jalapeños, liquid or vinegar, and drizzle with olive oil .
-Season again, then scoop into each avocado half and serve.
+- In a small bowl, break up 8 g tuna with a fork.
+Add 1 tablespoon pickled jalapeños, 1 tablespoon liquid from the jar of jalapeños and drizzle with 1 tablespoon olive oil .
+Spoon the mixture into each avocado half and serve.